 Drive cautiously when using a full-size dissimilar spare tire/wheel and seek service as soon as possible.

 Stopping and securing the vehicle

-- 1. Park on a level surface, set the parking brake and activate hazard flashers. - 2.
-Place gearshift lever in P (Park) (automatic transmission) or R (Reverse) (manual transmission) and turn engine off.
+- 1. Park on a level surface, set the parking brake and activate the hazard flashers. - 2.
+Place gearshift lever in P (Park) and turn engine off.